 For example, someone might leave a comment on your recent product launch post asking, “Is this feature available for Light accounts?”

-You might respond, “All trial accounts have access to this feature for 14 days, and Business and Pro accounts have unlimited access to the game-changing feature.”
+You might respond, “All trial accounts have access to this feature for 14 days, and Business and Pro accounts have unlimited access, too.”

 6. Share success stories.